Covering a set of line segments with a few squares: Problem 3 for k=1 : A Longest 1-Coverable Subtrajectory

-\begin{repeatlemma}{lem:characterization_k=1} Given a trajectory $\mathcal{T}$ with vertices $v_1,..,v_n$, there exists a square $H$ covering a longest 1-coverable subtrajectory so that either: \begin{itemize} \item there is a vertex $v_i$ of $\mathcal{T}$ on the boundary of $H$, \item there are two trajectory edges passing through opposite corners of $H$. \end{itemize} \end{repeatlemma}
+In this section we compute a longest $k$-coverable subtrajectory $\T[p^*,q^*]$ of a given trajectory $\T$ for $k=1$.
+Note that the start and end points $p^*$ and $q^*$ of such a subtrajectory need not be vertices of the original trajectory.
+Gudmundsson, van Kreveld, and Staals~\cite{hotspots2013} presented an $O(n \log n)$ time algorithm for the case $k=1$.
+However, we note that there is a mistake in one of their proofs, and hence their algorithm misses one of the possible scenarios.
+We show how this case can also be handled in $O(n\log n)$ time, thus correcting their mistake.

-\begin{proof} Figure~\ref{fig:counterexample} shows an example where the longest 1-coverable subtrajectory has two trajectory edges passing through the opposite corners of its square covering.
-In particular, there does not exist a square covering for a longest 1-coverable subtrajectory with a trajectory vertex on the boundary of the square covering.
-This contradicts Lemma~7 of~\cite{hotspots2013}.
+Gudmundsson, van Kreveld, and Staals state that there exists an optimal placement of a unit square, i.e. one such that the square covers a longest $1$-coverable subtrajectory of $\T$, and has a vertex of $\T$ on its boundary~\cite[Lemma 7]{hotspots2013}.
+However, that is incorrect, as illustrated in Figure~\ref{fig:counterexample}.
+Let $p(t)$ be a parametrisation of the trajectory.
+Fix a corner $c$ of the square and shift the square so that $c$ follows $p(t)$.
+Let $q(t)$ be the point so that $\mathcal T[p(t),q(t)]$ is the maximal subtrajectory contained in the square, and let $\phi(t)$ be the length of this subtrajectory.
+This function $\phi$ is piecewise linear, with inflection points not only when a vertex of $\T$ lies on the boundary of the square, but also when $p(t)$ or $q(t)$ hits a corner of the square.
+The argument in \cite{hotspots2013} misses this last case.
+Instead, the correct characterization is:

-Suppose we have a longest 1-coverable subtrajectory and a unit-sized, axis-parallel square that covers it.
-We call the side of a square empty if no part of the trajectory intersects it.
-We first show that, if the square has at least one empty side, then we can modify the position of the square so that it still covers the longest 1-coverable subtrajectory, but there is a vertex on the boundary of that square.
+\begin{lemma} Given a trajectory $\T$ with vertices $v_1,..,v_n$, there exists a square $\H$ covering a longest 1-coverable subtrajectory so that either: \begin{itemize}[noitemsep] \item there is a vertex $v_i$ of $\T$ on the boundary of $\H$, or \item there are two trajectory edges passing through opposite corners of $\H$. \end{itemize} \end{lemma}